Daniel-KM/Omeka-plugin-ArchiveRepertory/README.md

 Check is done on the basename, without extension, to avoid issues with derivative files.

-Duplicate names of collections and items don't create issues, because each file is managed individually.
+Duplicate names of collections and items don’t create issues, because each file is managed individually.
 Nevertheless, to use identical names is not recommended, because files of different items or collections will be mixed in the same folder.

 Currently, when a collection is moved, files are not moved until each item is updated.
 The files are still available.
 This avoids a long process.
-To update each folder, it's possible to batch edit items without any operation, so a job will be launched and files will be moved automatically.
+To update each folder, it’s possible to batch edit items without any operation, so a job will be launched and files will be moved automatically.

 Note: this plugin does not use the storage system of Zend/Omeka and modifies